spbarot/spbarot.github.io/docs/Labs/Lab 11 - Grid Localization Using Bayes Filter.md

 ## IV.
 Conclusion

 The objective of this lab, to implement grid localization using Bayes filter, is successfully satisfied.
-Several issues regarding the understanding and the implemetnion of the algorithm in Pythnon were faced during the lab.
+Several issues regarding the understanding and the implementing of the algorithm in Python were faced during the lab.
 However, the staff did a great job of explaining the concepts and assisting in debugging errors.
 This was a very challenging lab, but it provided great knowledge on implementing Bayes filters for robotics.

 ---